Justin Turner Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.

-- The Rays have the top team ERA among all MLB pitching staffs (1.70).
+- The Rays have a 1.73 team ERA that leads all MLB pitching staffs.

 - Rays pitchers combine to surrender the first-fewest home runs in baseball (four total, 0.4 per game).